Trump says China talks coming, Beijing calls for trade war resolution

 The trade war has damaged global growth and raised market fears that the world economy will tip into recession.

-Geng, the Chinese Foreign Ministry spokesman, added that China would retaliate if Trump followed through and enforced the latest U.S. tariffs.
+Geng, the Chinese Foreign Ministry spokesman, said China would retaliate if Trump enforced the latest U.S. tariffs.

+Asked if he would abandon the tariffs, Trump said: “Anything is possible.
+I can say we are having very meaningful talks, much more meaningful I would say than any time frankly.”

 Before Trump spoke on Monday, global stock markets reeled, while China’s yuan currency fell to an 11-year low.
 Investors streamed into the safe harbors of sovereign bonds and gold.
-[MKTS/GLOB]

 The U.S. president, who at times predicts a deal will happen and at other times says he is happy with the tariff situation, said talks would start again soon and a deal would come.